In shadow of coronavirus, Muslims face a Ramadan like never before

 'WORST YEAR EVER'

-Around the souks and streets of Cairo, a sprawling city of 23 million people that normally never sleeps, the coronavirus has been disastrous.
+Around the souks and streets of Cairo, a sprawling city of 23 million, the coronavirus has been disastrous.

 During Ramadan, street traders in the Egyptian capital stack their tables with dates and apricots, sweet fruits to break the fast, and the city’s walls with towers of traditional lanterns known as "fawanees".